 Information that is disclosed on your behalf is done with your written permission.
 Only general information related to services, policies, and procedures will be given to your parents or guardians without your permission in the form of a personally signed release of information.

 University faculty and staff do not have a right or a need to access diagnostic or other information regarding your disability.
-However, faculty and professors do need to know what adjustments are necessary or appropriate to meet your disability-related needs.
+However, faculty and professors do need to know what accommodations are necessary or appropriate to meet your disability-related needs.

-It is important to realize that you must request letters approving adjustments in person from the Office of Disability Services every semester for your classes.
+It is important to realize that you must request letters approving accommodations in person from the Office of Disability Services every semester for your classes.
 For online students, please email or call ODS at email@example.com and 217-206-6666.
 You must also sign a release of information for the disclosure of information relative to your disability.